flintlib/arb/doc/source/fmprb_poly.rst

     inputs.
 We require `\mathrm{lenA} \ge \mathrm{lenB} > 0`,
     `n > 0`, `\mathrm{lenA} + \mathrm{lenB} - 1 \ge n`.

+    The *classical* version uses a plain loop.
+This has good numerical stability but gets slow for large *n*.

-    As currently implemented, this function puts each input polynomial on a common exponent, truncates to prec bits, and multiplies exactly over the integers.
+    The *ztrunc* version puts each input polynomial on a common exponent, truncates to *prec* bits, and multiplies exactly over the integers.
 The output error is computed by cross-multiplying the max norms.
+This is fast but has poor numerical stability unless all coefficients are of the same magnitude.

+    The *block* version decomposes the product into several subproducts which are computed exactly over the integers.
+    This is typically nearly as fast as *ztrunc*, and the numerical stability is essentially as good as *classical*.

+.. function:: void fmprb_poly_mullow_classical(fmprb_poly_t C, const fmprb_poly_t A, const fmprb_poly_t B, long n, long prec)

+.. function:: void fmprb_poly_mullow_ztrunc(fmprb_poly_t C, const fmprb_poly_t A, const fmprb_poly_t B, long n, long prec)

+.. function:: void fmprb_poly_mullow_block(fmprb_poly_t C, const fmprb_poly_t A, const fmprb_poly_t B, long n, long prec)

 .. function:: void fmprb_poly_mullow(fmprb_poly_t C, const fmprb_poly_t A, const fmprb_poly_t B, long n, long prec)